Balakrishnan-10/Understanding-Problem-Statements-Systematic-Solution/README.md

 3. Identify the maximum and minium of three numbers.
 4. Count a digits in a number.
 5. Check if a string contains only alphabets.
+6. Calcuate the area of circle with a given Radius (r).